-German Academic Exchange Service (Deutscher Akademischer Austauschdienst or DAAD) is a funding organisation for the international exchange of students and researchers, with a global network of offices and information centres.
+German Academic Exchange Service (Deutscher Akademischer Austauschdienst or DAAD) is a funding organization for the international exchange of students and researchers, with a global network of offices and information centers.
 You can search for scholarships through the DAAD scholarship database.

-The EU funds international students to study in Germany through its Erasmus+ programme.
-US students can take part in the German-American Fulbright exchange programme.
-You can check exchange programmes and scholarships opportunities with individual universities in Germany or in your home country.
+The EU funds international students to study in Germany through its Erasmus+ program.
+US students can take part in the German-American Fulbright exchange program.
+You can check exchange programs and scholarship opportunities with individual universities in Germany or in your home country.

 Student visas and permits to study in Germany

 If you’re a citizen of an EU/EEA country or Switzerland, you don’t need a visa or German residence permit to live and study in Germany.
 However, if your stay will be longer than three months, you must register with your the registration office, Einwohnermeldeamt or Bürgeramt, in your area.
 Read more in our guide for EU/EEA/Swiss citizens moving to Germany.